Sony Records

 Sony Records was a record label founded by R&B duo Ike & Tina Turner in 1963.
 It was not affiliated with Sony Group Corporation.

 Ike Turner produced singles by members of the Kings of Rhythm and the Ikettes on Sony Records.
 Records on the label were distributed by CIRCA distributing firm.
 CIRCA (Consolidated International Record Company of America) was formed in 1962 to operate as a releasing company for independent labels by working with various distributors around the US.
+After Venetta Fields released "You're Still My Baby" on Sony Records, Ike later changed the name to Sonja Records.